 If you could change anything about the music industry, what would that be?

 AK: More focus on quality and not on the image.
 I get that sex sells, and image sells, but there are so many bands that you listen to; they sound incredible, but they just maybe don't fit an identikit kind of mould, so they don't get a fair rap.
 Also, I think at a higher level, ticket pricing has gone ridiculous; it's obscene.
 But I think that's a knock-on effect by a dip in physical sales and management, and labels and touring companies are having to get the money elsewhere.
 Whereas they previously made it on records and CD sales and cassette sales, they are now trying to claw it back through ticket sales.
 There is a perceived unfairness with the music industry, which is true most of the time, and it's a lot about who you know rather than what you do.

 Do you have a favourite album that you always return to?

 AK: Turn On the Bright Lights by Interpol is my favourite record.
-I dread to think how many times I have listened to it; I think my vinyl is going to wear out eventually.
+I dread to think how many times I have listened to it; I think my vinyl will eventually wear out.
 That is the perfect debut record for me—all of us in the band like Interpol, which you can probably guess from our sound.
-I can listen to that album while I’m driving, in bed and sat on my own having a beer.
-It’s a unique record for me.
-An album should be a front to back experience and that one for me ticks all the boxes.
+I can listen to that album while I'm driving, in bed and sat on my own having a beer.
+It's a unique record for me.
+An album should be a front-to-back experience, and that one ticks all the boxes for me.